T-Platforms/tc_browser/README.md

 The rootfs was assembled in the following way.
 We take the current Debian buster from http://update.t-platforms.ru/dists/debian/buster-new, with the SIMD-enabled ffmpeg, libjpeg-turbo, libpng and other libraries.
 It is based on libc 2.27.
-Then we add the *-dev deb packages that we present in the Debian 8.6 rootfs used in the past to build Chromium 57.
+Then we add the *-dev deb packages that were present in the Debian 8.6 rootfs used in the past to build Chromium 57.
 The packages and the versions changed somewhat between Debian 8.6 and Debian buster, but most of newer versions of the older packages were found without problem.
-Maybe we do not need all of them, but having all of the does not hurt.
+Maybe we do not need all of them, but having them does not hurt.
 It is better than discovering build dependencies one-by-one after each chromium build failure.
 The name of the rootfs tarball is baikal-rootfs-chromedeps-buster.tar.gz Untar rootfs to chr/sysroots.

 Toolchain
 ---------